Protecting Whales

 Among our partners are:

+To this end we are working with partners to separate shipping traffic from known areas of significant whale activity where possible.
 One of our focus areas is the waters south of Sri Lanka, where every week hundreds of ships travel between Europe and Asia.

 For purposes of navigational safety, many waters subject to heavy maritime traffic have traffic separation lanes, proposed by national governments and implemented through international rules.

 The WSC in partnership with all of the major groups representing international shipping as well as environmental organizations, have asked the Sri Lankan government to create a new traffic separation scheme south of the current location.
-This would effectively eliminate the risk of whale strikes in one of the busiest shipping lanes in the world.
+This would effectively eliminate the risk of vessel strikes in one of the busiest shipping lanes in the world.

 We are working with the Great Whale Conservancy, IFAW, and the International Maritime Organization and have reached out to the highest levels of the Sri Lankan government, asking them to support this action.